JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obserrors.rst

 Using filter to specify observation uncertainties
 -------------------------------------------------

 For many observation types, the observation uncertainties (also known as observation errors) can be specified using filters within ufo.
-For instance, the following yaml snippet shows the ``VariableAssignment`` filter being used to give uncertainty values to ``air_pressure`` in the AMV processing:
+For instance, the following yaml snippet shows the ``VariableAssignment`` filter being used to give uncertainty values to ``pressure`` in the AMV processing:

 .. code-block:: yaml

   - filter: Variable Assignment
     assignments:
-    - name: air_pressure@MetaDataError
+    - name: MetaDataError/pressure
       type: float
       function:
-        name: DrawValueFromFile@ObsFunction
+        name: ObsFunction/DrawValueFromFile
         options:
           file: Data/ufo/testinput_tier_1/satwind_pressure_errors.nc4
           group: MetaDataError
           interpolation:
-          - name: satwind_id@MetaData
+          - name: MetaData/satwindIdentifier
             method: exact
-          - name: air_pressure@MetaData
+          - name: MetaData/pressure
             method: linear

 Also, within filters there is the ability to set observation uncertainties using the :doc:`assign_error filter action <qcfilters/FilterOptions>`.
 An example of this, from the surface observation code when assigning errors to ``surface_pressure``, is included here: